wadelab/contrastReviewPaper/responseToReviews.md

 The lack of dynamics in the normalization model, as presented should be discussed, the brief mention of Tsai et al. aside.
 The authors may wish to cite another framework that explicitly models dynamics (e.g. amplitude and phase) in the context of the contrast response function (Zemon and Gordon, Vision Res, 2006) .

 ### Response
 > We thank the reviewer for these positive comments.
-In general this was intended to be an overview in the sense of a 'primer' for SSVEP rather than a detailed historical account of the field - hence the inclusion of code examples and relatively domain-agnostic language.
-However, the reviewer raises some important general issues and we now address them: Specifically, we include references to the idea that SSVEP can engage more than one type of neuron, that the population responses is not trivially derived from what is known about the properties of individual neurons and that fitting with a sigmoidal response function may mask some complexities in the CRF that are more readily seen with denser sampling.
+In general this was intended to be an overview in the sense of a 'primer' for researchers coming to the SSVEP for the first time rather than a detailed historical account of the field - hence the inclusion of code examples and relatively domain-agnostic language.
+However, the reviewer raises some important general issues and we are happy to address them: Specifically, we include references to the idea that SSVEP can engage more than one type of neuron, that the population responses is not trivially derived from what is known about the properties of individual neurons and that fitting with a sigmoidal response function may mask some complexities in the CRF that are more readily seen with denser sampling.
 We think the Bobak reference is IOVS 1984 and we have also included the Kaestner TVST 2024 reference (thank you for drawing our attention to both of these).

 ### Specific comments